About Donna King

 Judge King has worked closely with other judges and county commissioners to plan for and expand the Magistrate’s Office.
 Through utilization of Associate Judges, the county has saved taxpayers the expense of creating new courts to handle the ever-increasing number of case filings.
 This has led to faster processing of inmates for the magistration processes, faster appointment of court appointed attorneys for indigent defendants, and faster orders for assessment of behavioral health deficiencies and treatment.

-Judge Donna King is holding court for the people of Williamson County, ensuring that the rule of law is upheld and that offenders receive treatment and the opportunity to rehabilitate themselves to become productive members of our community.
+Judge Donna King is holding court for the people of Williamson County, ensuring that the rule of law is upheld, that all parties are treated equally and with respect, and that offenders receive treatment and the opportunity to rehabilitate themselves to become productive members of our community.